Fern-Aerell/Biling-Warnet-Gimik/README.md

-# BILING WARNET GIMIK
+# Internet cafe billing gimmick

-Program ini dibuat untuk gimic biling warnet saat AerellGamers live streaming.
+This program is created as a gimmick for internet cafe billing during live streaming.